Unit 3: Grade 10 Technological Design - Robotics - Intro to CAD Drawing Tools

 If you want, you can complete tutorials that introduce the fundamentals of OnShape navigation, sketching, drawings, parts, and assemblies.
 Review CAD drawing tools, methods, and techniques in OnShape that you will find similar in other common CAD programs.

-Remember that you need to use Google Chrome (or Firefox Mozilla) to work with the OnShape CAD engine on the PC, so ensure that you set your default browser so that when you click on a web link from your computer that it goes to Google Chrome and not Explorer.
+You should be using Google Chrome (or Firefox Mozilla) to work with the OnShape CAD engine on the PC, so ensure that you set your default browser so that when you click on a web link from your computer that it goes to Google Chrome and not Explorer.
 If not set, you will need to copy the link manually into memory, and paste into Google Chrome browser.
 You may need to test and/or adjust some settings on your recommended browser.

 1. Overview and Sketching Projects